ABOUT

 I have been shaped and influenced by many teachers on my journey.
 As a child I was inspired by southern Oregon storytellers Jim Martin and Barbara Griffin.
 Later I trained as a writer of fiction and nonfiction and worked with fantastic mentors along that journey including Eric Allen, Vincent Craig Wright, Lawson Fusao Inada, Elinor Langer, Judy Blunt and Jack Driscoll.
 After earning my MFA in Fiction from Pacific University in 2007, I taught English, Writing and developed the Community Stories civic engagement program.
 The late Dr. Lorelle Browning and the joyfully inspiring Dr. Pauline Beard and Dr. Darlene Pagán were incredible supports in my time as a teacher.

 Another aspect of my spiritual path has been illness and disability.
 In 2016 I was diagnosed with Myalgic Encephalomeylitis/Chronic Fatigue Syndrome, a disease caused by viruses and inflammation with an infectious trigger.
 I became progressively ill and finally spent years homebound and mostly bedridden before receiving treatment, a time in my life I refer to as a death transition or rite of passage.
-Illness, and the multiple moves caused by its economic consequences, destroyed all of my in-person communities.
-After healing I began using the name Veleda to honor the history and magic of my motherline, and in deep loneliness began turning to online communities for connection.
+After this initiation I was asked to take the name Veleda as a commitment to my ancestors and their transformational magic.

 I went into remission in 2019, but my journey was not over.
 Covid transformed my body yet again, through three infections and a bad vaccine reaction.
-In the past two years I have experienced a relapse of ME/CFS symptoms multiple times, and while I experience periods of relative health I have not been able to restore to a point of consistent stability.
-This continued transformation has been foundational to the creation of the Dark Goddess Project, a rite of passage process for integrating challenging change, and the corresponding Dark Goddess book.
-This is the gift in the wound, the boon of the underworld journey that is initiation.
+In the past two years I have experienced a relapse of ME/CFS symptoms multiple times.

 Creating community is my priority, and that community begins with my family.
 In my most important work I am a mother of three (nearly) grown children, collaborative partner with the most creative person I've ever known, daughter of two active elder parents, granddaughter of my nonagenarian babička and part of an incredible extended family web woven between Oregon, California, Canada and Norway.